 The Australian tyre recycling industry produces a number of tyre-derived products (TDP) such as crumb rubber and rubber granules that can be used in applications from road construction and playground surfacing to adhesives and binders, and even as an additive into explosives.
 However, at this point the market for these products is not large enough to absorb the approximate 56 million equivalent passenger units (EPU) of waste tyres generated annually in Australia.

 TSA has therefore established the Fund as a means of increasing demand for locally processed tyres to develop new markets for local recyclers and manufacturers.

 In order to support TSA fund objectives, funding is being delivered in two streams; the Project Stream and Scholarship Stream.
 A brief description of each including links to relevant guidelines and application forms are provided below.

-The following statement provides guidance on the types of projects that TSA will look upon favorably in the assessment of Project Stream applications for the Fund:
+The following statement provides guidance on the types of applications that TSA will look upon favourably in the assessment of Project Stream applications for the Fund:

-Applications will be assessed most favorably if they are BOTH innovative in nature and have the potential to consume high volumes of Australian tyre derived product.
+Applications will be assessed most favourably if they are BOTH innovative in nature and have the potential to consume high volumes of Australian tyre derived product.

 Projects will also be strongly considered if they can demonstrate EITHER innovative new approaches to consuming TDP or are likely to consume large volumesof TDP.

-Projects where collaborative partnerships between industry, research bodies and “end users” can be demonstrated will be prioritized by TSA.
+Projects where collaborative partnerships between industry, research bodies and “end users” can be demonstrated will be prioritised by TSA.